 The distance between these individual tracks determines the sensor’s sensitivity so narrower gaps can detect smaller droplets and vice versa.
 As this sensor detects the change in resistance, it has been tested to be optimal for conductive liquids (i.e. ionic and/or polar materials).

 Severn Evaluation Board:

-Within the kit, you will find the Bravo Board PCB.
-This PCB has been manufactured specifically for Liquid Leak Sensors and its future updates.
+Within the kit, you will find the Severn Evaluation Board.
+This board has been manufactured specifically for the Severn Sensors and its future updates.
 It includes a microcontroller chip, FFC connector, power switch, and a Micro USB output port.
 You may notice an Arduino footprint has been used on the board which will allow for further capabilities in the future.
 The Micro USB port outputs serial data of the sensor's measurements which is explained in the instructions.

 - Open enclosure by squeezing the enclosure by its sides

 - Make sure your enclosure has the right PCB, it should say "Bravo Board"

 - Then, on the right-hand side of the board, open the FFC connector by flicking the black level upwards

 - Slot the sensor inside